OverlyDevoted/Develop.games-Responsibe/README.md

 ## Results
 - Navbar is now expandable as a sidebar on certain screen sizes.
-- Hyperlinks now open a new tab instead of opening a new page on the same tab.
+- External hyperlinks now open a new tab instead of opening a new page on the same tab.
-- Utilize syntatic HTML for improved accessibility
+- Utilize syntactic HTML for improved accessibility
 - Labeled all images
 - Reduced image size by about 46.6%.
 (Funny that scam_splash size got reduced by 94%)